robotoons/BookLed/README.md

 ## **CODE EXAMPLES**

-Below is the list of jupyter notebook code examples for BookLed that you can download from this repository.

-## **CODE EXAMPLES**

 Below is the list of Jupyter notebook code examples for BookLed that you can download from this repository.

 | Jupyter Notebook                                      | OpenAI API       | Description                                                                                  |